 - At night, chickens in a henhouse are vulnerable to attack by foxes and other predatory animals that can get into the house.
 A dog can sleep near the henhouse to frighten off any unwanted visitors that threaten your chickens.

-A loose dog outside at night can also keep your house safe from would-be burglars by raising the alarm if strangers approach your property.
+A well-trained dog left outside at night under suitable conditions can also help keep your house safe from potential intruders by alerting you if strangers approach your property.
 As a bonus, your dog will stop raccoons from overturning your garbage cans at night!

 What Dog Breeds Make Suitable Guardian Animals?